-The internal finish will give the impression, not only of your personal taste and preferences, but also the feeling of the quality of the build.
-From wall finishes, architraves and mouldings, floor coverings, doors and stairs a huge amount of thought will be given to the design, materials used and layout in the early part of any design project.
+The internal finish will give the impression, not only of your personal taste and preferences, but also the quality of the build.

+From wall finishes, lighting, floor coverings, doors and kitchens a huge amount of thought will be given to the design, materials and layout in the early part of any design project.
 This workshop will introduce you to just a few of your options and give you some excellent ideas on how to choose the best solutions for your home.

-During the day, you can enjoy a range of seminars delivered by our experts, panel discussions, live demonstrations and guided tours.
+During the day, you can enjoy a range of seminars delivered by our experts, live demonstrations and guided tours.